Drawing cartoon rabbit may seem a little complicated, I know. This time I have chosen a typical cartoon pose of a rabbit holding a carrot.

 Yet, when they follow this tutorial, it would be nearly impossible not to succeed :)

-Bottom of the pear is fatter that the upper part.
+The bottom of the pear is fatter than the upper part.
 Notice how the upper part overlaps the head circle – but only a little.

 Draw the eyes above the horizontal guideline.
 The nose is placed where the guidelines cross.